LastPass Review: Quick Expert Summary

 However, I’d like to see LastPass improve a couple of features.
 Importing passwords to the LastPass vault isn’t very intuitive, and contacting LastPass’s customer support should be much easier.

-LastPass offers a really good free plan — it includes unlimited password storage across unlimited mobile devices or computers (not both), as well as one-to-one password sharing.
+LastPass offers a really good free plan — it includes unlimited password storage across unlimited mobile devices or computers (not both), as well as dark web monitoring and one-to-one password sharing.
 And LastPass Premium and LastPass Families are both an excellent value, adding many extra features that make LastPass one of the best password managers out there.

 LastPass provides a 30-day free trial for its paid plans, so you can give it a try risk-free and see if it’s the best choice for you.